Figure skating at the Olympic Games: Qualifying

 There are five figure skating events at the Winter Olympics: one men's event (men's single skating), one women's event (women's single skating), and three mixed events, which consist of pair skating, ice dance, and the team event.
-Athletes are sent to the Olympics by their individual National Olympic Committees (NOCs), which "promote the development of their respective national athletes and select which ones will attend the Olympic Games" and nominate host cities selected by the International Olympic Committee (IOC).
+Athletes are sent to the Olympics by their individual National Olympic Committees (NOCs), which "promote the development of their respective national athletes and select which ones will attend the Olympic Games" and nominate host cities selected by the IOC.

-The International Skating Union (ISU), the organization that oversees figure skating, states the following: "All athletes must respect and comply with the provisions of the Olympic Charter currently in force".
+The ISU states the following: "All athletes must respect and comply with the provisions of the Olympic Charter currently in force".
 These provisions include, but are not limited to: